The Star Chapter: Sanctuary

 The Star Chapter: Sanctuary is the seventh Korean-language extended play (EP) by South Korean boy band Tomorrow X Together.
-It was released on November 4, 2024, through Big Hit Music, Republic Records and YG Plus.
+It was released on November 4, 2024, through BigHit Music, Republic Records and YG Plus.
 It consists of six tracks, including the lead single "Over the Moon".

 Background and release

 Previously in 2024, Tomorrow X Together released their sixth EP Minisode 3: Tomorrow.
 The EP was commercially successful, selling 1.18 million copies on its first day of release.
 The band also embarked on their third concert tour, Act: Promise, and Yeonjun became the band's first member to make a solo debut with "Ggum" in September.

 In September 2024, it was reported that the band would be releasing a new project that November.
-The Star Chapter: Sanctuary was officially announced by Big Hit Music on October 7.
+The Star Chapter: Sanctuary was officially announced by BigHit Music on October 7.
 The EP launches a new series for the band, succeeding the previous "The Dream Chapter", "The Chaos Chapter", "The Name Chapter", and "Minisode" series.
 Along with the track listing, teaser clips of all tracks were released onto the band's YouTube channel on October 27.
 The day prior to the album's release, the band performed the lead single "Over the Moon" as a surprise addition to the setlist at the finale Seoul performance of their Act: Promise tour.

 The Star Chapter: Sanctuary was released on November 4, 2024, along with the EP's lead single "Over the Moon" and its accompanying music video.

 The music video "Over The Moon (Our Sanctuary ver.)" was released on November 7, 2024.
 It is the English version of the EP's lead single "Over the Moon."